eosnetworkfoundation/grant-framework/applications/rosetta-api-server.md

 ### Overview

 - **Name:** Build Rosetta API service
-- **Brief Description:** Parsing actions, matching data in Rosetta API standard, and make other Antelope integration developer be comfortable
+- **Brief Description:** Parsing actions and matching data in Rosetta API standard for other Antelope integration developers' convenience.
-- **Relationship to EOSIO:**  This integration would hugely help of other developers (especially in exchanges) to integrate with, and wish to make broaden EOSIO ecosystem
+- **Relationship to EOSIO:**  This integration would hugely help other engineers (especially in exchanges) to build dApps, and the Antelope ecosystem to be broaden
-- **Reason for Interest:** We want to contribute in non-token area, like infrastructure.
-Among items, this item would fit us, which is full of backend developers
+- **Reason for Interest:** We want to contribute to the infrastructure building field, and Rosetta API support is the best fit for us, full of backend developers

 ### Project Details

-- Build collector, parser on EOSIO's txs and store our dedicated RDB with keeping txs' history
+- Build a collector and parser for Antelope's transactions and store our dedicated RDB with keeping txs' history
-  - Many API support historical data lookup, then offchain RDB processing is inevitable.
+  - Allow many APIs to support historical data lookup, which off-chain RDB processing is inevitable.
-  - Please check our similar work.
-(Stated in Additional information)
-  - We can cover both available in gRPC or REST connection (prefer gRPC)
+  - We can cover both gRPC and REST connection (prefer gRPC)
 - Data source
   - Build from public snapshots of the data depot
-  - Use public endpoint of BPs'
+  - Use the public endpoint of BPs'.
-- Implement Rosetta server following its API specification
+- Implement the Rosetta server following its API specification
   - Language: Golang on [`rosetta-sdk-go`](https://github.com/coinbase/rosetta-sdk-go)
 - Maintain the infrastructure for operation.
 (Publicize our API server & endpoint)
 - Documentation & developer support

+Please check our similar works stated in Additional information.

 ### Ecosystem Fit

-- Make lower barrier to developers
+- Lowering the barrier to entry for developers
-  - Who: Who don't have to know the knowledge of Antelope but needs some information of the Antelope (e.g. )
+  - Who: Anyone who does not have to know the whole specification of Antelope
-  - How: Provide the APIs which they already know and have integrated before.
-Don't have to learn Antelope-specific API.
+  - How: Provide the APIs they already know and have integrated before, eliminating the need to learn Antelope-specific API.
-  - Where would be good: Exchange developer, Blockchain statistics application (CoinGecko, CMC, etc), Multichain bridging project, etc
+  - Where would be good: Exchange developer, Blockchain statistics application (CoinGecko, CMC, etc.), Multichain bridging project, etc.

 ## Team